finos/FDC3/docs/intents/spec.md

 ### Namespaces ###
 All standard intent names are reserved.
 Applications may use their own intents ad hoc.
-However, there is a need for applications to ensure that their intents avoid collision.
-The recommended approach here is to use the app name as the noun.
+However, there is occasionally a need for applications to ensure that their intents avoid collision, for example, where a workflow is highly specific to or internal to an application.
+The recommended approach is to namespace the intent with the application name.
 For example, the ‘myChart’ App may expose the ‘ViewChart’ intent and the ‘myChart.Foo’ proprietary intent.

 ### Intents